scalabel/scalabel/doc/src/format.rst

     * manualAttributes: whether the attribute of the label is created or modified manually
     * score: the confidence or some other ways of measuring the quality of the label.
-    * box3d
+    * box3d - follows the convention in the KITTI dataset.
         * alpha: observation angle if there is a 2D view
-        * orientation: 3D orientation of the bounding box, used for 3D point cloud annotation
+        * location: 3D center of the box, stored as 3D point in camera coordinates, meaning the axes (x,y,z) point right, down, and forward.
-        * locatoin: 3D point, x, y, z, center of the box
+        * orientation: 3D orientation of the bounding box, stored as axis angles in the same coordinate frame as the location.
-        * dimension: 3D box size
+        * dimension: 3D box size, with length in x direction, height in y direction and width in z direction

     * poly2d